42-adbouras/CoreCurriculum-1337MED/Born2beRoot/README.md

-# ⚠️ The project is still in progress ⚠️

 ## Introduction

 The aim of Born2beRoot is to learn and explore the fundamentals of `system administration` and `virtualization` by inviting us to install a `virtual machime` using VirtualBox.